Richard C. Casey

-Richard Conway Casey (January 19, 1933 – March 22, 2007) was a United States district judge of the United States District Court for the Southern District of New York.
-Casey gained national prominence for his unusual personal circumstances — during his years on the bench, he was completely blind — and for his aggressive questioning during a 2004 trial considering the constitutionality of the Partial-Birth Abortion Ban Act of 2003.
-He died on March 22, 2007.
+Richard Conway Casey (January 19, 1933 – March 22, 2007) was an American lawyer who served as a United States district judge of the United States District Court for the Southern District of New York from 1997 to 2007.
+Casey gained national prominence for his unusual personal characteristics, such as being completely blind throughout his federal service and for his aggressive questioning during a 2004 trial considering the constitutionality of the Partial-Birth Abortion Ban Act of 2003.

 Early life and education

-Casey was born January 19, 1933, in Ithaca, New York.
-He received a Bachelor of Science degree from the College of the Holy Cross in 1955, and a Bachelor of Laws from Georgetown University Law Center in 1958.
-He was in the Naval Reserve Officers Training Corps while at College of Holy Cross.
-He then joined the United States Army (1958 and 1961–1962) and the New York Army National Guard (1958–61).
+Casey was born on January 19, 1933, in Ithaca, New York.
+He graduated from the College of the Holy Cross in Worcester, Massachusetts, with a Bachelor of Science in political science in 1955.
+As an undergraduate at Holy Cross, he was a member of the Knights of Columbus and wrote a senior thesis on the judicial philosophy of Chief Justice Fred Vinson.
+He was also in the Naval Reserve Officers Training Corps (ROTC) while at Holy Cross.

+After graduation, Casey earned his Bachelor of Laws from the Georgetown University Law Center in 1958.
+He then joined the United States Army (1958; 1961–1962) and the New York Army National Guard (1958–61).
 He went to basic training at Fort Dix, New Jersey as a private and then served in the New York National Guard at the 142nd Tank Battalion in Freeport, New York.
 At Georgetown, Casey was particularly influenced by prominent lawyer Edward Bennett Williams.

 After law school, Casey worked as a legal investigator for the New York County District Attorney's office before becoming an Assistant United States Attorney for the Southern District of New York (1959–1963).
 From 1963 to 1964, he served as counsel for the Special Commission of the State of New York where he helped prosecute public corruption cases.
 From 1964 until his nomination in 1997, Casey worked in private practice with the New York City law firm of Brown & Wood.

 Federal judicial service

 Casey was a United States District Judge of the United States District Court for the Southern District of New York.
 Casey was nominated by President Bill Clinton on July 16, 1997, to a seat vacated by Charles S. Haight, Jr. He was confirmed by the United States Senate on October 21, 1997, and received commission on October 24, 1997.
-Casey's service was terminated on March 22, 2007, due to death.
+He died on March 22, 2007.